momochi000/typewar/README.md

 ## DONE

+#### Attack skill doesn't seem to be triggering properly
+just triggers a random attack animation
+#### BUG: Switching back to defense mode is broken
+Can switch back but doesn't accept input.
+Perhaps now is the time to move to state machine for switching
 #### BUG: Javascript breaks on scene change
 Something going on with entities being removed from the DOM (?)
 I suspect it's because we're triggering a Remove event manually, which collides with crafty which triggers that on component removal.
 Ok, turns out I was right, it was the triggering of Remove events.
+#### REFACTOR: Better organize attack information.
+Attack information whether from a text fragment or from a player skill should be the same object type.
+Going to try to sketch out what that might look like...
+Example attack data:
+    AttackObject = {
+      properties: {...}, // damage properties
+      target: target-ent,
+      attacker: attacking-ent,
+      status-properties: {...}
+    }
 #### Skill manager component **skill epic**
 Player has a skill manager
 Skill manager has skills (stored in a skillset)